Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hive_type.md

 Because of the open-source, standards-based nature of Hive, newer SQL-based query engines are designed to be compatible with this architecture.

 Qbiz categorizes this type of architecture as "Hive-type".
-(Hive-type is not in common usage.)
+(The term "Hive-type" is not in common usage.)

 ## Components
 - Storage layer in the style of HDFS